 1. Clear the Nose So Baby Can Breathe and Feed Easily

-Drop 2-3 saline nasal drops (homemade or pharmacy-bought) into each nostril, wait a minute, then gently suction with a bulb syringe or nasal aspirator.
-Do this before feeds and bedtime—it's like magic for unclogging!
+Use Saline drops + suction: Put 2–3 saline drops in each nostril, wait a minute, then gently suction with a bulb syringe or nasal aspirator.
+Do this before feeds and bedtime — no more than 4 times a day to avoid irritation.
+Always use boiled-and-cooled or distilled water for homemade saline, never tap water.
+Source: Nationwide Children's Hospital Helping Resource

 2. Keep Baby Super Hydrated